inbasperu/VisionGuard/README.md

 - **Performance Optimization:** Switch between quantized weights and control frame processing limits.
 - **Resource Monitoring:** Track system resources for efficient performance.
 - **Built with C++:** Developed using C++, a low-level language close to the system, ensuring high performance with memory efficiency.
-- **Powered by Libraries:** Built using Qt6 for the UI, OpenCV for computer vision, and OpenVINO for model inference, guaranteeing efficient performance.
+- **Powered by Libraries:** Built using Qt6 for the UI, OpenCV for computer vision, and OpenVINO for model inference, for an efficient performance.

 ### **Privacy and Data Security**